Ronshin-Vsevolod/LabWork1/PARALLELIZATION_REPORT.md

 ## Conclusion

 The parallelization successfully improves performance for computationally intensive operations while maintaining backward compatibility and ensuring no performance regression for smaller workloads.
 The implementation uses intelligent thresholds to determine when parallelization is beneficial, resulting in optimal performance across all image sizes.
+The achieved speedup of 3.17x with 4 threads demonstrates effective utilization of multi-core systems for image processing tasks.